Uniswap/v2-subgraph/README.md

 # Uniswap V2 Subgraph Testing

-This subgraph is for testing specifc interactions on a limited set of exchanges.
+This subgraph is for testing specifc interactions on a limited set of pairs.